 Vacuum Mechanism

 CoolSculpting applicators suction up subcutaneous fat cells using a gentle vacuum mechanism.
-Suction plays an essential role in the fat reduction processsignificant that cannot be achieved when trying CoolSculpting at home doesn’t.
+Suction plays an essential role in the fat reduction process.
+This is a significant reason why CoolSculpting at home doesn’t work

-When a bulge encounters cold temperatures, fat cells automatically move away from the skin's surface to shield themselves.
-The suction from the CoolSculpting applicator pulls the fat deposits away from the body and secures them inside the applicator,, where chilling takes place from multiple angles.
-This results in deep penetration into the fat layer.
+Fat is sensitive to the cold.
+When a bulge encounters cold temperatures, fat cells automatically move away from the skin's surface to protect themselves from freezing.
+The suction from the CoolSculpting applicator pulls the fat deposits away from the body and secures the cells in place inside the applicator.
+From there, the fat cells are chilled, or “cold sculpted,” from multiple angles.
+This results in deep penetration of cold into the fat layer.

 Precisely Controlled Cooling

 CoolSculpting does not freeze fat; instead, it chills fat.
 It accomplishes this by drawing heat from the fat cells via precisely controlled cooling.
 Years of scientific research and development led to the creation of the CoolSculpting machine.
 It chills fat cells at highly calibrated temperatures and time durations.
 This process triggers apoptosis or cell death.
 Next, the lymphatic system collects and processes the destroyed fat cells out of the body as waste.

-Proprietary CoolSculpting Applicators

-CoolSculpting is a fat reduction procedure that sculpts attractive curvatures.
-The CoolSculpting machine comes equipped with various applicators, each exclusively designed for specific areas of the body.
-This meticulous fit is impossible to accomplish with ice packs.
-The applicator’s tailored shape allows the CoolSculpting expert to contour the treatment area and define musculature.
+Learn more about how CoolSculpting works >>

 Safety Mechanisms